Beamline Phone Number:

 Currently, the automatic processing software makes no attempt to truncate sweeps when radiation damage becomes apparent.
 It is therefore important that you manually assess the processed sweeps and combine all data prior to your choice of radiation damage cutoff – failure to do so may result in a weak dataset or one containing significant radiation damage.

 Synchweb will only show one entry on the main page for the data collection group and the results displayed here will be for the first sweep collected.
 You can see the results from all sweeps by clicking on the link in the “Group” box to the right (underneath the beamsize).
-This link may not display without refreshing the page.

 This link will open a page with all sweeps individually listed.
 From here you can check the processing status and trigger reprocessing in the same way you would from the main page.
 By default, the automatic pipelines will try and combine whole sweeps, but will not add part of a sweep.